kalondepeace/Celo-Faucet/README.md

 >Notice:
 For this tutorial, you have used two tokens which have the same number of decimals.
 An amount in one token when converted to another token does not change.
-In real world applications, you will interact with different tokens that have different decimals.
+In real world applications, you may interact with tokens that have different decimals.

 Inside the function, create a variable of type uint and assign it the amount of tokens that the user has deposited.
 You will send the exact amount the user deposits, but in a diferent token.